pubkey/rxdb/docs-src/docs/rx-storage-lokijs.md

 # RxStorage LokiJS

-The LokiJS RxStorage is based on [LokiJS](https://github.com/techfort/LokiJS) which has the main benefit of having a better performance.
-It can do this because it is an **in-memory** database that processes all data in memory and only saves to disc when the app is closed or an interval is reached.
+The LokiJS RxStorage is based on [LokiJS](https://github.com/techfort/LokiJS) which is an **in-memory** database that processes all data in memory and only saves to disc when the app is closed or an interval is reached.
+This makes it very fast but you have the possibility to lose semingly persisted writes when the JavaScript process ends before the persistence loop has been done.

 **WARNING:** The LokiJS project itself is [no longer](https://github.com/techfort/LokiJS/issues/917) in development or maintained.
-Bugs that occur outside of the RxDB layer will likely not be fixed.
-It is recommended to use another [RxStorage](./rx-storage.md) instead.
+There are known bugs like having wrong query results of lossing data.
+LokiJS bugs that occur outside of the RxDB layer will not be fixed and the LokiJS RxStorage might get deprecated soon.
+Using LokiJS as storage is only recommended for proof-of-concepts or quick sample apps.
+In production it is recommended to use another [RxStorage](./rx-storage.md) instead.
+For browsers better use the [Dexie.js](./rx-storage-dexie.md) or [IndexedDB](./rx-storage-indexeddb.md) storage.
+For fast lazy persistend in memory data you can use the [Memory Synced](./rx-storage-memory-synced.md) storage.

 ### Pros